 What we do:

+We are truly grassroots with no paid staff.
 In addition to production partners Compadresmusic, Full Gallop and GA Productions, we have a great crew of volunteers who help us with big events and special projects.
-We also work with and have supported the work of other nonprofits with similar missions like Texas Folklife, the Austin Tejano Music Coalition, the Tejano Music Alliance of Texas, the Central Texas Accordion Association and Austin Friends of Traditional Music.
+We also work with and have supported the work of other nonprofits with related missions like Texas Folklife, the Austin Tejano Music Coalition, the Tejano Music Alliance of Texas, the Central Texas Accordion Association and Austin Friends of Traditional Music.

 Frank, aka Baldomero “El Parrandero” Cuellar

 A native of East Austin, Frank Cuellar grew up listening to the music that his parents and family loved.
 At any given time, he would hear the songs of classic Conjunto performers like Tony De La Rosa, Ruben Naranjo, and Ruben Vela, or Orquesta greats like Freddie Martinez and Augustin Ramirez, or the Spanish Country of Country Roland Garcia.

 As a professional DJ for nearly two decades, music has always been a big part of Cuellar’s life and even helped save it when his health declined at a relatively young age.
 After suffering six strokes at once in 2010 and struggling with severe vision loss shortly thereafter, music comforted him during his recovery.